lokalise/i18n-ally/docs/migration_v1.x.md

 2. Uninstall the old `Vue i18n Ally`.
 3. You are done. 🎉

-Configurations are backwards compatible.
-All the features for Vue will work as befores.
+Configurations are backward compatible.
+All the features for Vue will work as before.

 ## New Features